mello-io/Mini-PySec-Projects/README.md

 </a>

 ---
-❗Overall PySec Phase : ✅ Planning - ⚒️ Development & Testing - ⚒️ Initial Deployment
+❗Overall Project Phase :

+✅ Planning -
+⚒️ Development & Testing -
+⚒️ Initial Deployment -
+⚠️ Feature Development -
+⚠️ Code Maintainance

 ---

 Projects in python to;
-- Enumerate the target's subdomain
+- Enumerate the target's subdomain & subdirectories
 - Build a simple keylogger
 - Scan the network to find target systems
 - Scan any target to find the open ports